E-cigarettes (‘electronic cigarettes’) are battery-operated devices designed to look and feel similar to cigarettes or cigars.

 Under current laws relating to nicotine, it is illegal to sell, buy, or use e-cigarettes that contain nicotine in Australia.

-It is also illegal to sell products that look like cigarettes or cigars (but don’t contain nicotine) in Queensland, South Australia and Western Australia.
+It is also illegal to sell products that look like cigarettes or cigars in some states.

 Use and effects of e-cigarettes